-Glass Block, The Ideal Rainscreen
+Glass Block, The Ideal Windscreen and Rainscreen

 As a building material, glass block is durable, sustainable, fireproof, and an excellent insulator.
 The material’s transparent nature offers superior energy efficiency while admitting light and muffling most of the sound from outside.
 By itself, as the primary cladding for new construction, glass block’s beauty and functionality have contributed to its growth as an essential building component throughout the world.